DewGew/Domoticz-Google-Assistant/README.md

 Please feel free to modify it, extend and improve

 ## RPI/Ubuntu Installation with autostart
-This installs the dzga in a virual enviroment
+This installs the dzga in a virtual enviroment.

 Just open a terminal window and execute this command.
 Thats it!
 ```bash